Many WordPress users often ask ‘What is the ideal number of WordPress plugins that you can install on your website?!’

 Here are a few indicators to see if you have too many WordPress plugins on your website.

-- Test your website performance on GTMetrix, Pingdom, and Google Speed Test tool to see how your website is performing.
+- Test your website speed and performance on GTMetrix, Pingdom, and Google Speed Test tool to see how your website is performing.
 If it is having too many server requests, then you have too many scripts on the website.
 Most of the scripts on a website are usually because of the plugins installed.

 - If your plugins are not actively used and they are still installed on your website.